ponylang/ponyc/README.md

 ### CPUs

 * Full support for 64-bit platforms
-  * x86 and ARM CPUs only
+  * x86, ARM and RISC-V CPUs only
 * Partial support for 32-bit platforms
   * The `arm` and `armhf` architectures are tested via CI (Continuous Integration testing)